lhofbauer/fratoo/docs/introduction.rst

 Introduction
 ============

 fratoo is an open-source multi-scale modelling framework based on `OSeMOSYS <http://www.osemosys.org/>`_.
-It facilitates the development and analysis of multi-scale energy system models and pathways.
+It facilitates the development and use of multi-scale energy system models.

 **********
 Background